appirio-tech/tc-common-tutorials/docker/online_review/README.md

 ```
 docker build -t appiriodevops/online-review:build-maven -f Dockerfile.maven .
 ```

+Make sure to update `docker-compose.yml` file to use new image.

 ## Configure the Services for Local enviroment.
 The `env.sh` file in the submission defined the following variables: